 Unless you intend to change before you head out to the gym, which many people don’t (or just can’t), get into the habit of keeping a set of workout clothes packed in your bag and ready to go.
 Include a pair of comfortable gym shoes.
 If you keep this “kit” packed (and freshly laundered) at all times, you will be able to get going to the gym whenever you have the time.

 Yes, most gyms sell bottled water.
 But not only can that get very expensive very fast, but those single use plastic bottles also aren’t as fun or decorative as your own personal water bottle!
-Invest in a good, reusable water bottle, and you’ll both save yourself money as well as helping to save the planet.
+An essential for gym beginners is to, invest in a good, reusable water bottle, and you’ll both save yourself money as well as helping to save the planet.

 You may not have the time to hit the showers after your workout.
 However, in order to avoid leaving the gym in a sweaty mess, you can invest in some simple body and face wipes.
 They can make freshening up post-workout a breeze.

-Having a healthy snack tucked into your bag will let you fuel up after your workout, something that’s a must.
+Having a healthy snack tucked into your bag is a great essential for gym beginners that will let you fuel up after your workout, something that’s a must.
 Great portable post-workout snacks include protein bars, protein-packed nuts like peanuts or almonds, or even those little packages of peanut butter and crackers.

-Having the right gym gear will help you feel equipped to get in a good workout.
+Having the right gym gear will help you feel equipped to get in a good workout—hence why it’s on the gym essentials for beginners checklist.
 But the right gear does not have to cost a fortune.
 Don’t get caught up in the idea that you can’t go to the gym unless you have the fancy gear.
 As long as your workout clothes fit and are comfortable, you’ll be good to go.

 What To Do At the Gym

 OK.
 You made it to the gym?
 Now what?
-While every gym is slightly different, here’s a look at what almost all of them have to offer.
+While every gym is slightly different, here’s a look at what almost all of them have to offer for you.

 Cardio equipment at the gym consists of mostly larger machines that will help you work your body on a stationary piece of equipment.
 Here we’ll go over the most basic pieces of cardio equipment that you’ll find at almost any gym.